 Qatar-based beIN buys 100 percent of Miramax film studio

-Producers Harvey and Bob Weinstein founded Miramax in 1979, naming it after their parents.
+Producers Harvey and Bob Weinstein founded Miramax in 1979, naming it after their parents Miriam and Max.
 They built it into one of the most successful independents in the movie business, churning out many of the hits of 1990s independent cinema.

 Walt Disney Co. acquired Miramax in 1993 for some $60 million.
 Disney sold the studio in 2010 to a group of investors for $660 million.